ooRexx/ooRexx/samples/windows/api/readme.txt

            - Console mode applications calling Object REXX do not require input and output exit handlers.

-rexxexit   - Console mode application that runs on Windows NT only.
+rexxexit   - Console mode application

            - Provides a sample call to the REXX interpreter, passing in arguments from the command line.
 A REXX input and output exit handler is also demonstrated.

-This is the source code for rexxc.exe.
+           - An example input file, testRexxExit is provided.
+Using that file an invocation of rexxexit.exe would look like:

+             rexxexit testRexxExit "18 9"

+             The two numbers need to be in quotes because rexxexit no more than two arguments, the input file name and a single argument for the input file.